Learning Self-Interpretation from Interpretability Artifacts: Training Lightweight Adapters on Vector-Label Pairs: Experiments

-\paragraph{Models.} We experiment primarily on Llama-3.1-8B-Instruct, with additional validation on Llama-3.3-70B-Instruct and Gemma-2-9B-IT.
-For scaling analysis, we use the Qwen-2.5-Instruct family (7B, 14B, 32B, 72B).
-Additional cross-family results appear in Appendix~\ref{app:other-models}.
+\paragraph{Models.} Primary experiments use Llama-3.1-8B-Instruct, with additional validation on Llama-3.3-70B-Instruct and Gemma-2-9B-IT.
+For scaling analysis we use the Qwen-2.5-Instruct family (7B, 14B, 32B, 72B).
+Cross-family transfer results appear in Appendix~\ref{app:other-models}. \paragraph{Datasets.} We train and evaluate on two classes of vector-label pairs across three datasets.
+The first consists of SAE feature directions paired with auto-interpretability labels.
+We use two SAE families: